jlebre/42libft/README.md

 #

-To use the code as it is, you need to move all the files inside /src to the same folder as the Makefile and the libft.h
+To use the code as it is, you need to move all the files inside /src to the same folder as the Makefile and the libft.h!